Who we are...

 The Power of Preservation...

 There is no question about the power of preservation to fuel economic development, according to the Strategic Plan offered by the Ohio Department of development.
 As the fourth goal of that Plan, the Department places strong emphasis on and publicly supports the Ohio Preservation Tax Credit as an integral component of the Plan.

 are individuals, businesses, and charitable organizations.
 Their common thread is an appreciation of history, historic places, historic homes and buildings, unique architecture, and they understand the importance of preservation and restoration efforts.
 Most of our members reside (or used to reside) in Tuscarawas County, Ohio.
 Some do not.

 Some of our members attend monthly meetings for members, which are usually held in the home of a member and are more social than business.
 Some are more active, participating in committees and events, getting involved as directors, officers, or committee chairs.
 Many members participate, too, in our members-only tours, picnics, and banquets.

 Others are unable to attend meetings and are happy just to offer their financial support of our ambitious mission.

 Membership can be for an individual, a couple, business, or non-profit organization.
 A lifetime membership option is available for individuals, as well.

 About Our Plaques

-To be considered for a Heritage Home Plaque, a home or building has to have been built prior to the year 1901, must have its original lines still evident and its facade intact.
+To be considered for a Heritage Home Plaque, a home or building has to have been built prior to the year 1901, must have its facade intact and original lines still evident .

 A Historic Marker may be awarded for a home or building that has historical significance -- such as a notable person having lived or conducted business there -- without the property having to qualify as a Heritage Home.